Sphereserver/Source-X/README.md

 * Rebasing instead of pulling the project is a better practice to avoid unnecessary "merge branch master" commits.
 * Removing/Changing/Adding anything that was working in one way for years should be followed by an ini setting if the changes cannot be replicated from script to keep some backwards compatibility.
 * Comment your code, add informations about its logic.
-It's very important since it helps the other to understand your work.
+It's very important since it helps others to understand your work.
 * Be sure to use Sphere's custom datatypes and the string formatting macros described in src/common/datatypes.h.
 * When casting numeric data types, always prefer C-style casts, like (int), to C++ static_cast&lt;int&gt;().
 * Be wary that in SphereScript unsigned values does not exist, all numbers are considered signed, and that 64 bits integers meant